-On successful completion of the programme, students will be able to:
+On successful completion of the programme, students will be able to meet AT LEAST TWO of the following:

-- 1. Apply their knowledge to undertake independent investigation of areas of study or of professional practice, reaching valid conclusions, some of which may be original, and report these findings effectively within the conventions of the relevant academic or professional community. - 2.
-Evaluate and apply methodologies, develop critiques of them and, where appropriate, propose new hypotheses. - 3.
-Reflect theologically in a sophisticated and rigorous manner, exercising sound judgement when engaging systematically and creatively with complex, unpredictable, and ambiguous realities in the world today. - 4.
-Contribute to the debates at the forefront of chaplaincy studies.
+- 1. Apply their knowledge and professional competence so as to reach valid conclusions when confronted by new problems and situations, and report these findings effectively within the conventions of the relevant academic or professional community. - 2.
+Make professional or academic judgements which may involve others and which recognise the limits of their own competence. - 3.
+Reflect theologically in a sophisticated and rigorous manner, exercising sound judgement when engaging systematically and creatively with complex, unpredictable, and ambiguous realities in the world today.